 Official CPI Statement: COVID-19 Coronavirus

 CPI Card Group, like many other businesses, is closely monitoring the news and information available regarding the potential spread of the COVID-19 to understand its possible impact to our business and operations.
-We have not experienced an impact to our ability to meet our commitments from this developing situation.

 Employees and Operations